KianJay/Small_Business/README.md

 </br>
 Contributed by Duyoung Jang, Insup Kim and Sohwa Lee</br >
+This Web Site has been built for the purpose of an assignment.
 ## Motivation
 We were given a 6 days project to establish and plan a small business </br>
-buidling a professional business Web Site as a team
+buidling a professional business Web Site as a team </br>
+home, Team, Service, price, about us and contact us pages</br>
+And on the footer, including our website privacy, terms and our social media service.</br>

 ## Stacks And Libraries
 Built with React.js, Bootstrap, Node.js and Netlify to deploy the web site